DOI10.47051/NEWJ6535

 Spanish common names: Boa pigmea de altura, boa pigmea suroriental, boa pigmea de Taczanowsky.

 Recognition: ♂♂ 38.2 cmMaximum distance from the snout to the tip of the tail.
 Snout–vent length=33.5 cm. ♀♀ 39.1 cmMaximum distance from the snout to the tip of the tail.
-Snout–vent length=34.8 cm..1 The Highland Pygmy-Boa (Tropidophis taczanowskyi) is a small stout-bodied serpent that differs from other snakes in the high Andes of southern Ecuador by having the following combination of characters: laterally compressed body, keeled dorsal scales arranged in 23 rows at mid-body, short tail, dorsum dark brown heavily marked with black spots, and orangish cream ventral surfaces.13 There are no significant differences in size or coloration between males and females of T. taczanowskyi.1 The shape of the body alone and the slow-moving habits of the Highland Pygmy-Boa are enough to separate this species from other small brownish co-occurring snakes such as Atractus carrioni, Dipsas jamespetersi, and Erythrolamprus fraseri.
+Snout–vent length=34.8 cm..1 Tropidophis taczanowskyi is a small stout-bodied serpent that differs from other snakes in the high Andes of southern Ecuador by having the following combination of characters: laterally compressed body, keeled dorsal scales arranged in 23 rows at mid-body, short tail, dark brown dorsum (Fig. 1), and orangish cream ventral surfaces.13 There are no significant differences in size or coloration between males and females of T. taczanowskyi.1 The shape of the body and the slow-moving habits of the Highland Pygmy-Boa are enough to separate this species from other small brownish co-occurring snakes such as Atractus carrioni, Dipsas jamespetersi, and Erythrolamprus fraseri.

 Figure showing variation among individuals of Tropidophis taczanowskyi